 Now that you know how IFTTT works, here is some guidance about the kinds of content we recommend you incorporate.
-It is a requirement of the course that your visual artefact (week 3) and micro ethnography (week 7) are included in the lifestream-blog.
+It is a requirement of the course that all of the structured blog tasks are included in the lifestream-blog (see 'Assessment' section above).
 However, you will also want to explore some of the many other potential feeds that can be created with IFTTT.
 The following are a few ideas to help you to get started, but we also encourage you to be creative about the kinds of feeds you add.

-1. Blogging in WordPress
+Blogging in WordPress